CI/CD Workflows

 Define YAML-based CI/CD workflows with jobs, steps, secrets, approval gates, and streaming logs.

-ProxifAI includes a built-in CI/CD system.
-Define pipelines in YAML, trigger them on push, pull request, or manually, and monitor execution with real-time streaming logs.
-Pipelines run on managed or self-hosted runners.
+proxifai includes a built-in CI/CD system.
+Define workflows in YAML, trigger them on push, pull request, or manually, and monitor execution with real-time streaming logs.
+Workflows run on managed or self-hosted runners.

 Workflow Definitions

-Pipelines are defined in .proxifai/workflows/ at the root of your repository — the same directory the workflow engine syncs from on server boot.
-Each YAML file describes one pipeline; bare .proxifai/*.yml is also scanned as a fallback (internal/pipelines/workflows.go).
+Workflows are defined in .proxifai/workflows/ at the root of your repository — the same directory the workflow engine syncs from on server boot.
+Each YAML file describes one workflow; bare .proxifai/*.yml is also scanned as a fallback (internal/pipelines/workflows.go).

 # .proxifai/workflows/build.yaml